Mexico Field Trips, February and March 1980

 kept control while Tina screamed, worried about our things scattering

 all over the road.
-I brought the car to a safe stop & Tina ran
+I brought the car to a safe stop and Tina ran

 out to fetch everything.